 We will build on the support received from high profile people in recovery, including John Taylor, Duran Duran who inspired our 2014 conference guests with his story.

-In 2018, we received lottery funding for an ‘Out of Hours’ project and re-launched our Recovery Cafe nights – starting with monthly sessions in Henley.
-More venues / dates to be announced and more projects in the pipeline.
+In 2018, we received lottery funding for an ‘Out of Hours’ project and re-launched our Recovery Cafe nights.
+Most recently, we developed the comedy course ‘Laughter is the best medicine’ in partnership with the Comedy School.